Marriott Vacations Worldwide: History

+Vistana Signature Experiences acquisition

+In 2016, Vistana Signature Experiences (formerly Starwood Vacation Ownership) was spun off from Starwood Hotels & Resorts and acquired by Interval Leisure Group (ILG).
+Vistana entered into a long-term global license agreement to use the Westin and Sheraton brands for vacation ownership.

 Interval International and ILG, Inc. acquisition

 In April 2018, Marriott Vacations Worldwide announced that they would purchase ILG, Inc. for $4.7 billion.
-Miami, Florida-based ILG was the parent entity to Interval International which was founded in 1976.
+Miami, Florida-based ILG was the parent entity to Interval International, which was founded in 1976.
 Interval International operates global membership programs for more than 1.6-million-member families.
 It also provides value-added services and benefits to its developer clients worldwide.
 Interval is currently an operating business of Marriott Vacations Worldwide Corporation.

+The Marriott Vacation Clubs

+In April 2023, "The Marriott Vacation Clubs" was introduced by Marriott Vacations Worldwide as the umbrella name to unify its three premium vacation ownership brands, Marriott Vacation Club, Sheraton Vacation Club, and Westin Vacation Club under one portfolio.